PM520-Spring2023/General-course-info/README.md

 1. The home page for the R project is: http://www.r-project.org/ Please follow the link downloadR in the box Getting Started.
-Then download and install the most recent release: ver3.6.2 released 2019-12-12.
+Then download and install the most recent release.
 Older machines might require an older version.

 2. We will be running R using the R Studio integrated development environment (IDE).